kykougaku/lammpsedit/README.md

 # lammpsedit

 This app is made by Visual studio 2022 need to install .NETframwework to work.
-You can edit lattice data for LAMMPS and save it on Windows Form Application.
+You can edit lattice data for LAMMPS and save it by this Windows Form Application.